 12. Bacillus thuringiensis israelensis (Bti)

-Moreover, it is non-toxic and safe to use in bird baths, flowerpots, ponds, and lakes.
+Moreover, it is non-toxic and safe in bird baths, flowerpots, ponds, and lakes.
 Buy online and apply according to the instructions to eliminate mosquitoes.

 13. Fan

-A high-speed rotating fan is useful to have nearby to deter these flying insects.
+A high-speed rotating fan helps to deter these flying insects.

-Since mosquitoes are weak fliers, the wind from the fan will blow them away.
-This gives them no opportunity to bite, breed, settle, or lay eggs.
+Since mosquitoes are relatively poor fliers, the fan’s wind will blow them away.

 15. Basil Leaves

 These leaves can control mosquitoes naturally.
-Simply take a few leaves, crush them and rub them onto your skin.
+Take a few leaves, crush them, and rub them on your skin.

-Alternatively, make up a repellent solution by placing a handful of fresh basil leaves in a cup of boiling water.
-Let it steep for about 4 hours before adding it to a spray bottle.
+Alternatively, make a repellent solution by placing a handful of fresh basil leaves in a cup of boiling water.
+Let it steep for about 4 hours before using it as a DIY mosquito spray.

 16. Vinegar

-Combine ¼ cup of apple cider vinegar with the same amount of water in a spray bottle.
-Next, add about 40 drops of essential oil such as peppermint, rosemary, or lavender.
+Combine ¼ cup apple cider vinegar with the same amount of water in a spray bottle.
+Next, add about 40 drops of an essential oil, such as peppermint, rosemary, or lavender.

 17. Bug Zappers

-These devices are often seen fixed on walls in restaurants and public places.
+These devices are often seen fixed to walls in restaurants and public places.
 They kill insects attracted by the light by electrocuting them.

-This may be an instant method to kill mosquitoes but may also kill beneficial insects.
-An electric bug zapper racket may be a better choice.
+Bug zappers may be an instant method to kill mosquitoes, but they may also kill beneficial insects, so use them with caution.

 18. Thyme Oil

-This is also thought to be very effective protection against the common house mosquito.
+This oil is also highly effective against the common house mosquito.

-Mix a few drops of thyme oil with another base oil like jojoba or olive and dab on exposed areas.
-You can also make a spray of 5 drops of thyme oil and 2 oz. of water.
+Mix a few drops of thyme oil with another base oil, such as jojoba or olive oil, and dab it onto exposed areas.
+You can also make a spray by combining 5 drops of thyme oil with 2 ounces of water.

 19. Cinnamon Oil

-Add cinnamon oil to water at a ratio of 15% oil to 85% water.
-However, do not add it to ponds or water bodies that might contain fish.
+Add a few drops of cinnamon oil to standing water to help discourage mosquito larvae.
+However, do not add it to ponds or water bodies containing fish.

 20. Citronella

-This is a well-known repellent for mosquitoes, sold in products like candles, sprays, and soaps.
-Add 10 to 15 drops of citronella oil to an ounce of water to make a spray.
+Citronella is a well-known natural mosquito repellent, sold in products such as candles, sprays, and soaps.
+Therefore, add 10-15 drops of citronella oil to 1 ounce of water to make a mosquito-deterrent spray.

 21. Rosemary

 Rosemary is among the plants that repel mosquitoes.
-Its pungent scent also drives away other bad bugs.
+Its pungent scent also drives away many other pesky insects.

 Throw a few sprigs of rosemary on the BBQ.
-Mosquitoes hate the incense it gives off when burned.
-Moreover, it gives an even more powerful scent mixed with sage.
+The strong scent may help repel mosquitoes.
+Moreover, mixed with sage, it gives off an even more potent scent.

 See also: how to attract dragonflies to eat mosquitoes.

-These are great for keeping out all kinds of unwanted creatures including these insect pests.
-The material can be bought and installed on your own or by a professional for permanent results.
+These are great for keeping out all kinds of unwanted creatures, including these insect pests.
+The material can be purchased and installed by you or a professional for permanent results.

 Takeaway

-Mosquitoes can become a really big problem especially when you suffer from their painful bites.
-However, the above home remedies and natural mosquito control methods should help eliminate the problem.
+A mosquito infestation can become a huge problem, especially when you suffer from mosquito bites.
+However, these home remedies and natural mosquito control methods can help tackle the problem.